 Extraction (surgical or non-surgical) is the only solution.

 This one is tricky.

 If you have certain types of orthodontic problems, they can cause pain if they’re significant enough.
-This will require some form of treatment, like braces.

 If the braces are recent, try to wait out the pain for a few days.
 If it’s genuinely unbearable, ask the dentist for further options.